 Honors Program Diversity Statement

-In these courses you might write your own graphic novel, study the Tulip Bubble of 1637 (like the housing bubble, but with tulips), or compare monsters and things that scare us now and in the past.
+In these courses you might write your own graphic novel, or compare monsters and things that scare us now and in the past.

 To find out what courses are currently being taught, go to WebAdvisor, select the current semester, and type HONORS in the keyword search.